DylanGaramani/Ibuprofen-ML-Formulation/README.md

 ## Reproducibility

-Running the full pipeline regenerates all figures and tables reported in the manuscript.
+Running the full pipeline regenerates all figures and tables reported in the paper.

 ## License